Climate change litigation: Pakistan

 In Pakistan in 2015 Lahore High Court ruled in Asghar Leghari vs. Federation of Pakistan that the government was violating the National Climate Change Policy of 2012 and the Framework for Implementation of Climate Change Policy (2014–2030) by failing to meet goals set by the policies.
 In response, a Climate Change Commission was required to be formed in order to help Pakistan meet its climate goals.
 The case is considered significant in the history of human rights-based climate litigation.

 Peru

 In 2017, Saul Luciano Lliuya sued RWE to protect his hometown of Huaraz from a swollen glacier lake at risk of overflowing.

 Philippines

 In May 2024, Nicol Melgar Marba, a Typhoon Odette survivor from Dinagat Islands, Philippines, and other victims of climate disasters from around the world filed before the Paris Criminal Court a criminal complaint against French oil company TotalEnergies, demanding compensation for "losses and damages for climate impacts".

 South Africa

 In December 2024 the Supreme Court in South Africa stopped the plans of the government to add 1,500 megawatts of coal-fired power.
 The court said it is “unlawful and invalid”, and required from the minister and the regulator to pay costs to the complainants.
 Before it environmentalists already had some victories in South Africa's courts about pollution and drillings.

+Sweden

+Aurora is a youth-led association with the goal of getting the Swedish state to stop "fueling the climate crisis" and to treat the climate crisis "as the crisis it is".
+In 2022 over 600 children and young people sued the Swedish government in a class action lawsuit, claiming that the climate policies of the country were inadequate, did not meet its Paris Agreement commitments, and violate human rights and the Convention on the Rights of the Child, thus emphasizing the generational component of climate justice claims and emphasizing the age-related consequences of the climate crisis, highlighting the vulnerability of young people's health.
+In 2025 the Supreme Court of Sweden announced that in order for the Aurora case to be tried, the claimants should be able to show that they were personally and directly affected by the negative effects of climate change to a higher degree than the general population, that the case was inadmissible as a class action and that future climate change litigation in Sweden should be done by associations rather than as a group of individuals.
+This was based on the legal precedent from the European Court of Human Rights in the Swiss Klimaseniorinnen case, making the requirements for a group of individuals to be considered victims very high.
+In 2026 Aurora as an association sued the Swedish state again for its insufficient action against the climate crisis and in violation of human rights.